uvarc/rc-website/content/userinfo/ivy/overview.md

 <!--
 # Pricing

 Ivy resources will be provided without a fee for approved projects.
 Please note that the pricing model is still under evaluation.
-A valid PTAO is required as part of the account request process, although no charges will be made without advanced notice to the PI.
+A valid FDM is required as part of the account request process, although no charges will be made without advanced notice to the PI.

 {{< ivy-pricing >}}
  -->